Alimony Investigations – Arizona?

 Alimony is a regular amount of money, agreed by a court, that a person must pay to a spouse or former spouse upon legal separation or divorce, or while a related action is pending.
 On occasion, alimony payments are indefinite.
 However, alimony can be significantly reduced—and sometimes even eliminated completely—due to changes in circumstances.

 Where Do My Alimony Payments Go?

 Your alimony payments are supposed to help toward essentials such as food, rent, utility bills, or clothing.
-If your ex-partner is co-habiting with a new partner, this constitutes an important change in living conditions that affects you having to pay alimony.
+If your ex-partner is cohabiting with a new partner, this constitutes an important change in living conditions that affect you having to pay alimony.
 It is actually illegal for alimony payments to support co-habitation between your ex and a new partner.
 Even if your ex-partner is residing with someone new but both have separate residencies, it is still possible for you to petition for a reduction in your alimony payments or, in some cases, eliminate payments altogether.
 However, without proof, the court is unable to do a thing.

 What Other Factors Decide My Alimony Payments?

 In Arizona, statute A.R.S. §25-319 requires the court to determine if a spouse is in need of spousal maintenance, or alimony.
 If it is ascertained that an individual is required to pay alimony, the court will decide on the amount to be paid and the duration of the maintenance payments.
 There are a number of factors important to the court’s decision, including:

 • Time spent by the couple in each other’s company